biopragmatics/bioregistry/docs/source/custom.rst

         path=Path.home().joinpath("Desktop", "registry.json"),
     )

+The same is possible for collections, contexts, and even the metaregistry.

 Running in the command line with Python
 ---------------------------------------
 The Bioregistry can be run from the Python shell directly following installation